 Intelligent transport technology for smart cities

-Australian Integrated Multimodal EcoSystem (AIMES) is a world-first living laboratory based in the streets of Melbourne.
-AIMES is being established to test highly integrated transport technology and its ability to deliver safer, cleaner and more sustainable urban transport outcomes.
+The Australian Integrated Multimodal EcoSystem (AIMES) is a world-first living laboratory based on the streets of Melbourne.
+AIMES was established in 2016 to test highly integrated transport technology with a goal to deliver safer, cleaner and more sustainable urban transport outcomes.

-Transport Technologies is taking a leading role in testing and rollout, working closely with government and leading national and international industry sectors via a partnership called AIMES — the Australian Integrated Multimodal EcoSystem.
+The University of Melbourne’s Transport Technologies research group is taking a leading role in testing and implementation, working closely with government and leading local and international industry sectors via the AIMES partnership.

-A productive transport system is essential to the liveability of cities and for industries to remain competitive in the global marketplace.
-With current transport infrastructure under stress, the AIMES street-based ecosystem provides a unique platform for collaborative trials of technology that connect the movement of people and goods with transport infrastructure options.
+An effective transport system is essential to the liveability of a city and a key driver of competition in the global marketplace.
+With current transport infrastructure under stress, the AIMES ecosystem provides a unique platform for collaborative trials of technology which integrates the movement of all road users (people and vehicles) with transport infrastructure.

-Central to AIMES is a network of smart sensors designed to connect all parts of the transport environment within a segment of Melbourne streets.
-The focus is on ‘multimodal’ transport — connected vehicles, connected public transport, connected pedestrians and cyclists, and smart public transport stations.
+Central to AIMES is the network of smart sensors connecting all parts of the transport environment within a six square kilometre grid on the streets of inner-city Carlton, Melbourne.
+AIMES will deliver ‘multimodal’ transport — connected vehicles, connected public transport, connected pedestrians and cyclists and smart public transport stations.

 Crowd dynamics modelling and simulations

 Pedestrian crowd safety is an important matter as there have been numerous incidents in which crowd panic has resulted in severe injuries and death.

 Multimodal large transport network modelling and optimisation